Working on a print publication is team work and involves many steps before the final product is completed.

 By default, the list shows all articles that are available in the Brand that the layout is part of.
 When the layout is opened from a Dossier, all images that are part of that Dossier are shown at the top on a gray background.

 Step 3.
 (Optional) Use the Filter to narrow down the list of articles.

 Tip: Open the list in the Search box to use an existing Custom Search, or to create a new Custom Search.

 Info: This feature requires Content Station 11.32 or higher.

 The currently active Custom Search is displayed at the top of the panel.
 Click it to change its settings or hover over it in the menu to manage it.

 Step 4.
 Drag the article from the panel and drop it onto the frame on the layout.

-Note: Frames in which an article can be placed can be recognized by the dotted orange border.
-When hovering the mouse pointer over such a frame, the background changes to a dark color and an icon is shown on the frame.
+Note: Frames in which an article can be placed can be recognized by a dotted border.
+When hovering the mouse pointer over such a frame an icon is shown.

 The following takes place: